 The marina is owned by Ned & Bubba Bass who also own Lakeview Marina.
 The managers are Chris Acuff and his wife Crystal.
 All of these fine folks are very active in helping to make the tournament a success.
 The fishing community is also active in the cause.
 Bait and tackle shops and even other marinas assist in ticket sales and some offer their services during this important weekend.

 The first derby produced enough income to provide a shopping spree for five children who were granted $50.00 each.
 Those five individuals were picked by the principals and teachers at various area schools and made their purchases from such businesses as John’s Store and Woolworth’s in downtown Middlesboro.
 Three-fourths of the money was spent on clothing and one-fourth could be spent on toys.
-Nearly five decades have come and gone since that first tournament and shopping spree and the number of participating youngsters have increased as the event continues to grow and expand to more than 275 children.
+Five decades have come and gone since that first tournament and the shopping spree and the number of participating youngsters have increased as the event continues to grow and expand to more than 300 children.

-This year, approximately 290 children will be given $150.00 each to spend.
-Each child will be allotted $110.00 for clothing and $40.00 may be spent on toys.
-Recipients of this shopping spree will be children from approximately 25 schools in the tri-state area which includes the counties of Bell, Lee, Claiborne and Union Counties.
-Those institutions are Bell Central, Clairfield, Middlesboro East End, Ellen Myers, Elydale, Forge Ridge, Lone Jack, Maynardville, Midway, Pineville, Frakes, Fonde, Sharp’s Chapel, Springdale, TNT, Middlesboro West End, Ewing, Rose Hill, Red Bird, Page, Right Fork, Saint Julian's, Keokee and Yellow Creek Elementary Schools.
+This year, approximately 350 children will be given $200.00 each to spend.
+Each child will be allotted $140.00 for clothing and $60.00 may be spent on toys.
+Recipients of this shopping spree will be children from approximately 29 schools in the tri-state area which includes the counties of Bell, Lee, Claiborne and Union Counties.
+Those institutions are Bell Central, Clairfield, Middlesboro Elementary, Ellen Myers, Elydale, Forge Ridge, Lone Jack, Maynardville, Midway, Pineville, Frakes, Fonde, Sharp’s Chapel, Springdale, TNT, Rose Hill, Red Bird, Page, Right Fork, SMMS, Paulette Elementary, Powell Valley Elementary, Big Ridge, Luttrell, Elk Knob, Middlesboro Middles School, Middlesboro Pre-School, and Yellow Creek Elementary School.

 Lawrence Tuck, a ROHO spokesperson says, “Walmart is an outstanding supporter of this program.
 They go above and beyond the checkout lane to make this a very memorable day for all involved.
 The children are treated to lunch at the rear of the store and they also get to meet Santa Clause who will give them a fresh bag of fruit.
 The entire excursion will take about two hours with school times staggered throughout the morning to make things run more smoothly.”